 Developing and Supporting School-Ready Leaders

 The Council of Chief State School Officers (CCSSO) believes that teachers and school leaders are key to implementing the changes we need in public education to ensure that students are engaged in learning at high levels and graduate from high school college- and career-ready.
-Through CCSSO's State Consortium on Educator Effectiveness (SCEE), our long-term partnership with The Wallace Foundation, and the Center for Great Teachers and Leaders (formerly the TQ Center), we are re-conceptualizing the ways school leaders who directly impact teaching and learning are prepared, recruited, inducted into the profession, developed, evaluated, and supported.
-CCSSO's goal is to assist states in creating and implementing aligned, coherent, and comprehensive state systems of educator effectiveness that are based on high standards of performance, are accountable for results, and support, develop, and reward educators across the career continuum.
+Through CCSSO's National and State Collaboration on Educator Effectiveness (NSCEE), our long-term partnership with The Wallace Foundation, and the Center for Great Teachers and Leaders, we are re-conceptualizing the ways school leaders who directly impact teaching and learning are attracted, prepared, developed and retained.
+CCSSO's goal is to assist states in creating and implementing aligned, coherent, and comprehensive state systems of educator effectiveness that are based on high standards of performance, are accountable for results, and support, develop and reward educators across the career continuum.

 Since 2000, the Council of Chief State School Officers has worked in partnership with The Wallace Foundation on supporting the differentiated and shared roles, responsibilities, and authority that our education leaders play in the 21st century learning context and improving the system that supports this new and collaborative type of work.

 Chief state school officers mobilize key stakeholders to implement effective strategies and conditions for leadership excellence in their communities and states.
 We believe engaging stakeholders at the state, district and school level is critical to ensuring sound policy development and effective implementation.

 The generous funds from The Wallace Foundation have enabled CCSSO to:

 - Work directly with a network of states and districts